Tropical Storm Fengshen (2025): Philippines

-Within 24 hours, Fengshen generated 400.7 mm of rain in Guiuan, Eastern Samar and 365.5 mm of rain in Roxas City, which was greater then the monthly average in those areas.
+Within 24 hours, Fengshen generated 400.7 mm of rain in Guiuan, Eastern Samar and 365.5 mm of rain in Roxas City, which was greater than the monthly average in those areas.
 The PCG in Bicol reported that 757 passengers were stranded in the region along with 108 rolling cargoes and five vessels on October 17.
 The next day, 3,239 passengers were stranded nationally while 12 seaports in Calabarzon were shut down.
 Floods were caused in Iloilo and Catanduanes.
 Two transmission lines in Quezon were unavailable.
-A 23-year-old woman drowned from slipping in a creek in Capiz.
+A 23-year-old woman drowned after slipping in a creek in Capiz.
 Another death was recorded in Roxas City when a 44-year-old man got swept away by floodwaters.
 A family of five died when a tree fell in their house in Pitogo, Quezon.
 The total number of deaths was seven; two from Western Visayas and five from Calabarzon.
 Two individuals were declared missing.
 Around 375 classrooms were damaged, of which 118 were destroyed.
-Agricultural damages in Central Luzon was estimated at ₱586 thousand (US$9.96 thousand) worth of damages from Fengshen.
+Total damages was amounted to ₱11.7 million (US$199.1 thousand) from Fengshen.

 Thirty-three residents in flooded areas in Roxas City were rescued.
 A state of calamity was declared in the city.
 Water levels in Bansud, Oriental Mindoro, were inspected by local officials while officials in Capiz did the same.
 The Department of Social Welfare and Development of Romblon prepared 25,000 food packs for affected communities.

 Vietnam

 The remmants of Fengshen, combined with cold air and ITCZ, brought heavy rainfall in Vietnam from October 22.
 A record 24-hour rainfall in Vietnam was recorded in Bach Ma from 7:00PM (UTC+7) in October 26 to 7:00PM in October 27 at 1739.6mm, and total rainfall from 25 to 30 October in this weather station was recorded at 4.161mm.
-It raised heavy flooding in Vietnam, some staions in Hue and Da Nang recorded historical flood peak.
+It raised heavy flooding in Vietnam, some stations in Hue and Da Nang recorded historical flood peak.

 As of November 5, damage in Da Nang was estimated at 837.312 billion dong (US$33.2 million), and in Quảng Ngãi province reached 1.924 trillion dong (US$76.32 million).
 In Lâm Đồng, damage by the flooding was estimated at 38 billion dong (US$1.5 million).
 47 people were dead and eight others missing, with 130 others left injured.
 Damage by flooding in Hue reached 3.27 trillion dong (US$129.7 million).
+Total damage by the flooding in Central Vietnam was estimated at 9.85 trillion (US$390.9 million).